 Mughal gardens are famous for their intricate symmetry and lush waterfalls and pools.
 Srinagar is known for its terraced gardens, Shalimar Bagh and Nishat Bagh, both laid out in fine architectural detail in the 17th century, on the banks of the Dal Lake.
 While walking through Shalimar Bagh, stop by the Pink Pavilion for its papier mache ceilings, carved columns and stone railings.
 When in Delhi, stop by the landscaped gardens at the Rashtrapati Bhavan, which are open to the public when the flowers bloom in February and March.

 Holland’s legendary tulips are on display every spring at the Keukenhof gardens in Lisse.
 Eight hundred varieties of the flower bloom over 80 acres to form a spectacular sea of bright colours.
 While these flowers were once native to the Ottoman empire, they were imported into Holland only in the 16th century.
-Visit the gardens this year from March 24 to May 16.
+Visit the gardens from 22 March until 13 May 2018 next year.
 If you’re stopping by Amsterdam, visit Bloemenmarkt, the city’s floating flower market, and drop by the Amsterdam Tulip Museum, open through the year.

 Situated at the base of the snow-capped Zabarwan range, near Dal Lake, Srinagar’s tulip garden is the largest in Asia, covering 90 acres.
 The relatively recent garden used to be an orchard until 2007, when Ghulam Nabi Azad, Kashmir’s chief minister at the time, decided to turn it into its current avatar in an attempt to boost tourism.
 This year’s blooms, which blossomed in the beginning of April, were much welcomed – especially after the incessant rain and floods in the region.